Romantic Walks and Strolls – Love is in the Air

 Along the Grand Canal

-The stretch of Grand Canal between Emmet Bridge and La Touche Bridge, locally known as Portabello Bridge and onto Leeson Street Bridge is a short but enjoyable 20 minute stroll.
-You’ll spot swans, people on the water, and there’s a number of benches to sit at along Windsor Terrace, Portabello Road, and Charlemont Mall – should you so wish.
-There are also restaurants such as Locks Resaurant to distract you if you’ve worked up a hunger or thirst.
+The stretch of Grand Canal between Emmet Bridge and La Touche Bridge, locally known as Portobello Bridge and onto Leeson Street Bridge is a short but enjoyable 20 minute stroll.
+You’ll spot swans, people on the water, and there’s a number of benches to sit at along Windsor Terrace, Portobello Road, and Charlemont Mall – should you so wish.
+There are also restaurants such as Locks Restaurant to distract you if you’ve worked up a hunger or thirst.
 Walk along the Grand Canal, city side as its calmer and more peaceful.
 This is a listing of romantic walks after all!

 If you’d like a walk as opposed to a stroll then further past Leeson Street Bridge you’ll come to Grand Canal Lock 4 – also a destination to consider.
 Here you’ll find the Patrick Kavanagh Statue, and the gateway to a hive of activity when it comes to some great restaurants and bars.
 You can even wine and dine on the waters here aboard La Peniche.
 Take a left at Baggot Street Lower and it’ll lead you all the way back towards the city centre and St. Stephens Green.

 A walk through the Phoenix Park is always a good thing.
 Depending on how much you like to walk, you can make it a short stroll or a mini-adventure.
 Romantic walks or sweet strolls, it’s a definite contender for one of the best romantic walks in Dublin City.